redis/redis-doc/commands/xrange.md

 * Returning items in a specific time range.
 This is possible because Stream IDs are [related to time](/topics/streams-intro).
-* Iteratating a stream incrementally, returning just a few items at every iteration.
+* Iterating a stream incrementally, returning just a few items at every iteration.
 However it is semantically much more robust than the `SCAN` family of functions.
 * Fetching a single entry from a stream, providing the ID of the entry